 Best Practice Highlight: Designing for the Community

 Local artist Mensah Bey was selected for the first project, a 100-foot ground mural in the Norview neighborhood.
 His design, titled “Gather in Abundance,” draws inspiration from West African Adinkra symbolism, with imagery representing unity, togetherness, abundance, and cooperation.
 In addition, the design creates a physical platform for participatory events.
-With social distancing as a prime consideration during any community gathering, the design incorporates flower symbols spaced 10 feet apart to indicated where individuals can safely stand during choreographed activities.
+Amid a pandemic, social distancing was a prime consideration during any community gathering.
+The design incorporates flower symbols spaced 10 feet apart to indicated where individuals can safely stand during choreographed activities.
 Over the course of two days, Mensah Bey and his team oversaw 55 community volunteers and police officers to paint the mural.

 Use the slider to see the transformation

 “The messaging I wanted to portray through this project is putting artwork in these somewhat forgotten communities as opposed to in the designated art districts.
 Everybody deserves the arts.”

 Mensah Bey, Artist